A few players in the NHL get to play their whole career for one team. However, that does not apply to the greatest player of all time, Wayne Gretzky.

-Edmonton was Gretzky’s first stop in the NHL.
+The Edmonton Oilers were Gretzky’s first stop in the NHL.

 Embed from Getty Images

-It is important to note that Gretzky was not drafted by the Edmonton Oilers, but he was sold/traded to the Oilers when they were part of the WHA in 1978 from the Indianapolis Racers.
+It is important to note that Gretzky was not part of the NHL draft not drafted by the Edmonton Oilers.
+Instead, he was sold/traded to the Oilers when they were part of the WHA in 1978 from the Indianapolis Racers.

-Edmonton would be where he would have his greatest success as a player in all areas: stats, 4 Stanley Cups and personal awards.
+Edmonton would be where he would have his greatest success as a player in all areas: stats (goals scored, assists, pts etc.) 4 Stanley Cups, international results, and personal awards.

 Not only did Gretzky end up with all the personal accolades, he would really define a brand of offensive hockey that the NHL would adopt for the better part of a decade.